HomeAbout the Scholarship FAQPrevious Winners

 If I am chosen as a winner, how much time will I have to designate a college to send the funds to?

-You will have ample time to designate the college to which the scholarship funds should be sent.
+You will have sufficient time to designate the college to which the scholarship funds should be sent.
 We will work with you to ensure everything is arranged properly.

 What sort of copy of my SAT score should I submit?